near-sandbox/near-localnet-orchestrator/docs/PARITY_LAYER1_LAYER2.md

 - **Parity (for this project)**: the set of contracts + services that enable a typical NEAR dApp workflow without “special localnet hacks”.
 - **Localnet constraint**: the NEAR RPC endpoint is VPC-only; external access is via SSM port-forwarding or in-VPC services.

+## Scope & prioritization (important)

+Not everything listed as “parity” is a **blocker** for our next milestone.

+- **P0 (blocker for moving to Layer 3 / Chain Signatures)**: localnet account namespace works + Layer 2 can reliably create accounts and deploy the minimal contracts we actually use.
+- **P1 (developer tooling / UX, nice-to-have)**: wallet UI, explorer UI, helper-like flows.
+Useful, but not required to run localnet or deploy Chain Signatures.
+- **P2 (ecosystem/system-contract parity, nice-to-have unless a dependency emerges)**: multisig/lockup/social/linkdrop, etc. These exist on NEAR networks, but are only “required” here if a higher layer (e.g., MPC/Chain Signatures) actually depends on them.

 ## Current status (high-level)

 - **Layer 1**: ✅ Deployed NEAR node + deterministic `.localnet` registrar/root account support.